Why Network Segmentation Projects Fail: Conclusion

 \section{Conclusion}

 The 2025 National Academies Cyber Hard Problems report identifies the lack of an empirical basis for security decisions as a fundamental challenge, observing that most established cybersecurity best practices rest on common sense and received wisdom rather than rigorous evidence \cite{national2025cyber}.
-This paper responds to that call by providing the first systematic empirical analysis of why network segmentation projects fail.
+This paper responds to that call by providing what is, to the best of our knowledge, the first systematic empirical survey of why network segmentation projects fail.

 We developed a survey grounded in a two-part failure framework that distinguishes general IT project failure factors from segmentation-specific failure factors.
 Both framework components were measured using six survey items each.
 The resulting survey was administered to 400 network security practitioners in the U.S.\